heptarch/heptarch.github.io/drafts/demon.md

  demonstration of the demon's powers.
 Ashmedai flung him a thousand miles away and usurped him as king!
 Curiosity is a right begoo.
-But the Rabbis recognized him from some impoverished token of his kingship, and restored him."
+But the Rabbis recognized him from some impoverished token of his kingship, and restored him.
+As for Ashmedai, accounts differ.
+In Islamic tradition, he was trapped in a chamber of rocks, encircled with iron shackles and thrown in the sea."
 He removes his spectacles and dismounts.

 "Art thou Ashmedai?"